sytone/obsidian-queryallthethings/docs/data-tables.md

 %%snippet id='reference-calendar-table-snippet' options='nocodeblock'%%
-If a property is not found in the task body it will be set to undefined.
-This table is backed by dataview and will be refreshed when dataview is refreshed.

 | Column Name      | Type    | Description                                                               |
 | ---------------- | ------- | ------------------------------------------------------------------------- |
 | date             | string  | date.toISODate()                                                          |